Vasily Maklakov: France

 In October 1917, Maklakov was appointed to replace Alexander Izvolsky as Ambassador to France.
 When he arrived in Paris, Maklakov learned of the Bolshevik takeover (October Revolution) and he represented a no longer existent government.
 In December he was put out of charge by Trotsky but nevertheless continued to occupy the splendid mansion of the Russian embassy for seven years.
 Hôtel d'Estrées served as the informal headquarters of the White émigré, the anti-Bolsheviks.

 Throughout that period, French authorities considered Maklakov "an ambassador who had not yet been accredited".
 There was considerable ambiguity in this position.
 For example, he once received a letter from Premier Clemenceau addressed to "Son Excellence Monsieur Maklakoff, Ambassade de Russie", with the lightly erased letters "ur" at the end of "Ambassade".
 Maklakov lightly compared himself to "a magazine that one puts on a seat to show that it is occupied".

 In Paris, he met with Nikolay Sokolov, who had investigated the cases of the execution of the Romanov family but held no longer legal authority.
 The Sokolov dossier was marked "secret" and secured inside the military procurator's archive until 1991.
 His sister Maria organized a gymnasium, funded by Henri Deterding.
-In 1920 Maklakov and Peter Struve managed to get Wrangel' regime officially recognized by France.
+In 1920 Maklakov and Peter Struve managed to get Wrangel's regime officially recognized by France.
 Wrangel was extremely friendly, but not everybody was charmed by his personality.
 He wired Pyotr Wrangel that the French considered to encourage the Polish army to attack.
 Early September, Maklakov visited the Crimea to meet the leaders of the White Army at Sebastopol.
 It was his last visit to Russia.
-Maklakov recognized Wrangels qualities, who wanted to implement an agrarian reform, but three months later Wrangel's army ceased to exist.
+Maklakov recognized the qualities of Wrangel, who wanted to implement an agrarian reform, but three months later Wrangel's army ceased to exist.
 There was an official delegation of Bolsheviks in Paris, diplomatic relations between the Soviets and the United Kingdom and France were established on 2 February and 28 October 1924.
 Wrangel was told to abandon his (military) adventures.

 For ten years, Maklakov corresponded with Vasily Shulgin, a member of the White Movement who escaped to Serbia.
 He assumed control of a network of offices Russes that certified marriages and births of Russian émigrés throughout France and performed other work normally undertaken by Russian consulates.